Afghan women ‘banned from hearing each other’ in bizarre new Taliban rule

 “This surpasses misogyny,” said Nazifa Haqpal, a former Afghan diplomat.
 “It exemplifies an extreme level of control and absurdity,” she said.

 Zubaida Akbar, a human rights and civil society activist from Afghanistan, called for the Taliban leaders to be held accountable for their “gender apartheid” diktats.
-“Today’s ban on women’s voices in each other’s presence comes from Mohammad Khalid Hanafi, Taliban’s minister of vice and virtue, who published a 100+ page book of edicts against women last month,” she said on X.
+“Today’s ban on women’s voices in each other’s presence comes from Mohammad Khalid Hanafi, Taliban’s minister of vice and virtue, who published a 100-plus page book of edicts against women last month,” she said on Twitter/X.

-“Every ban on women has a face behind it & must be held accountable for gender apartheid,” she said.
+“Every ban on women has a face behind it and must be held accountable for gender apartheid,” she said.

 Join our commenting forum